Sums of Multivariate Polynomials in Finite Subgroups: Acknowledgements

 \section{Acknowledgements}

-We are grateful to professor Lo\"ic Greni\'{e} (University of Bergamo, Italy) for a careful proof-reading of the manuscript and to Salvatore Tringali (Texas A\&M University, Qatar) for helpful comments.
+We are grateful to professor Lo\"ic Greni\'{e} (University of Bergamo, Italy) for a careful proof-reading of the manuscript and to Salvatore Tringali (University of Graz, Austria) and Pierfrancesco Carlucci (Università di Roma Tor Vergata, Italy) for helpful comments.
+We thank also the anonymous referee for many suggestions which improved greatly the readability of the article.